-It’s been coming for a while, and now it’s time to make the move to https, the secure transfer protocol for web communications.
+It’s been coming for a while, and now it’s time to make the move — to https, the secure transfer protocol for web communications.
 Encrypted transmissions will become the norm as the web moves toward greater security.
-Traditional http websites will soon be hit with INSECURE warnings by browsers, and search ranking penalties from Google as https becomes the standard.
+Traditional http websites will soon be hit with INSECURE warnings from browsers, and search ranking penalties from Google, as https becomes the standard.
 Check with your developer or hosting company for specifics on how to convert to https.

 Read full article: http://bit.ly/2sTrniC

 How website buttons appear affects how easily customers can use your site to accomplish their goals.
 We very much want our website visitors to make those clicks.
 Here are some tips for improving your CTA’s: http://bit.ly/2rsR8Im

-Page scrolling was once shunned — a design feature to be avoided because the physical act of moving a web page with a mouse disturbed users’ cognitive flow.
+Page scrolling was once shunned — a design feature to be avoided because the physical act of moving a web page with a mouse disturbed users’ “cognitive flow” (otherwise known as “patience”).
 But that was before mobile.
-Now, due to the predominance of small screens that provide tiny portions of page content at a time, users have no choice but to scroll in order to read or find something.
-This would be bad, except for the fact that mobile screens can be scrolled much faster using a finger rather than a mouse.
+Now, due to the predominance of small screens that provide tiny portions of page content at a time, users have no choice but to scroll through pages in order to read or find something.
+This would be bad, except for the fact that mobile screens can be scrolled much faster using a finger than a mouse on a computer.
 The overall user experience is actually better since with little effort a whole page can be browsed in a few seconds.

 … once you start approaching the long scroll as a canvas for illustrating a beginning, middle, and end (through graphics, animations, icons, etc.), then you start to see it’s film-like power in capturing user attention.

-The following is an update that describes current thinking about scrolling, and provides some tips on how to incorporate scrolling successfully for today’s web.
+The following is an update that describes current thinking about scrolling, and provides some tips on how to incorporate scrolling successfully in modern website design.